clauswilke/dataviz/docs/color_basics.md

 Many appropriate qualitative color scales are readily available.
 Figure \@ref(fig:qualitative-scales) shows three representative examples.
 In particular, the ColorBrewer project provides a nice selection of qualitative color scales, including both fairly light and fairly dark colors [@ColorBrewer].

 (ref:qualitative-scales) Example qualitative color scales.
 The Okabe Ito scale is the default scale used throughout this book [@Okabe-Ito-CUD].
 The ColorBrewer Dark2 scale is provided by the ColorBrewer project [@ColorBrewer].
-The ggplot2 scale is the default qualitative scale in the widely used plotting software ggplot2.
+The ggplot2 hue scale is the default qualitative scale in the widely used plotting software ggplot2.

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html/qualitative-scales-1.png" alt="(ref:qualitative-scales)" width="576" />